debeando/zenit-agent-mysql/README.md

-# DeBeAndo Zenit Agent MySQL
+# DeBeAndo Agent for MySQL

 Database monitoring tool designed for small environments, adapted for Kubernetes and send metrics to InfluxDB.